Johan Friso van Amsberg, Prins der Nederlanden1

 Last Edited=28 Apr 2009

-Gosta Freiin von dem Bussche-Haddenhausen was born on 26 January 1902 at Döbeln, Sachsen, Germany.1 She was the daughter of Georg Freiherr von dem Bussche-Haddenhausen and Gabriele Marie Amalie Leontine Freiin von dem Bussche-Ippenburg.1 She married Claus von Amsberg, son of Wilhelm Karl Friedrich August Louis von Amsberg and Elise Hedwig Alexandrine von Vieregge, on 4 September 1924 at Hitzacker, Germany.1 She died on 13 June 1996 at age 94 at Hitzacker, Germany.1
+Gosta Freiin von dem Bussche-Haddenhausen was born on 26 January 1902 at Döbeln, Sachsen, Germany.1 She was the daughter of Georg Freiherr von dem Bussche-Haddenhausen and Gabriele Marie Amalie Leontine Freiin von dem Bussche-Ippenburg.1 She married Claus von Amsberg, son of Wilhelm Karl Friedrich August Louis von Amsberg and Elise Hedwig Alexandrine von Vieregge, on 4 September 1924 at Hitzacker, GermanyG.1 She died on 13 June 1996 at age 94 at Hitzacker, GermanyG.1

-Gosta Freiin von dem Bussche-Haddenhausen was baptised with the name of Gosta Julie Adelheid Marion Marie.1 From 4 September 1924, her married name became von Amsberg.1
+She was given the name of Gosta Julie Adelheid Marion Marie at birth.1 From 4 September 1924, her married name became von Amsberg.1

 Child of Gosta Freiin von dem Bussche-Haddenhausen and Claus von Amsberg